Alixchau/HOMEnVentory/README.md

 ## Introduction

 This is a application for Home inventory management, it allows users to add, delete, edit their inventory.
+Also other functions as below.

 ### Functionalities